|2||Lucknow, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Surat air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Surat air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Wednesday, Aug 10|

 |Friday, Aug 12|